 Leading Managed Technology Services Provider Shares How SMBs Can Protect Themselves from Cyberattacks and Ransomware Threats

-BURLINGTON, MA – July 27, 2021 – NBM, Inc., a leading managed technology services provider (MTSP), recently shared that some of the nation’s largest corporations, like McDonalds, Adobe, eBay, Equifax, LinkedIn, Marriott, Target and Yahoo have all been affected by cybersecurity breaches.
-While many of these breaches have been widely publicized, they only represent a small fraction of the attempted cyberattacks, which the modern business owner now faces.
-As a result of these breaches, we are also beginning to see cybercriminals become more emboldened, targeting more critical infrastructure in an effort to demand heftier sums.
+BURLINGTON, MA – July 27, 2021 – NBM, Inc., a leading managed technology services provider (MTSP), recently shared that some of the nation’s largest corporations, like Mcdonald’s, Adobe, eBay, Equifax, LinkedIn, Marriott, Target and Yahoo have all been affected by cybersecurity breaches.
+While many of these breaches have been widely publicized, they only represent a small fraction of the attempted cyberattacks that the modern business owner now faces.
+As a result of these breaches, we are also beginning to see cybercriminals become more emboldened, targeting more critical infrastructure to demand heftier sums.
 In fact, recently the Colonial Pipeline, which is responsible for supplying 45% of the fuel for the East Coast, was hit with a ransomware attack.
-This halted gas distribution, sending customers into “panic buying” throughout the East Coast and eventually cost $4.4 million to restore.
-Meanwhile, JBS, one of the nation’s largest meat processors who is responsible for 20% of the nation’s meat supply, was also hit with a ransomware attack that they eventually paid $11 million to resolve.
-While most SMBs are aware of the growing threats posed by cybercriminals, they are failing to recognize that after large corporations and major infrastructure centers fortify their cyber defenses, hackers will have no place to turn but to small business.
+This halted gas distribution, sending customers into “panic buying” throughout the East Coast, and eventually cost $4.4 million to restore.
+Meanwhile, JBS, one of the nation’s largest meat processors responsible for 20% of the nation’s meat supply, was also hit with a ransomware attack that they eventually paid $11 million to resolve.
+While most SMBs are aware of the growing threats posed by cybercriminals, they are failing to recognize that after large corporations and major infrastructure centers fortify their cyber defenses, hackers will have no place to turn but to small businesses.

-NBM, Inc. has been doing its best to educate business owners on the challenges that a breach, virus or phishing attack could have on any organization, and its best summarized by this statistic from the National Cyber Security Alliance, “60 percent of small and mid-sized businesses that are hacked go out of business within six months.”
-While daunting, all this statistic actually reveals is that any preventative actions taken now, could have dramatic impacts on helping an SMB avoid these kinds of disruptions.
-“It’s always a delicate balance,” states Amie Geary, Director of IT Sales & Operations of NBM, Inc..
-“We consider it our duty to be honest in regards to the scale and scope of cyberattacks in the modern era, however, there’s so much that businesses can do to protect themselves, so that they don’t have to worry about these sorts of nuisances affecting them.”
+NBM, Inc. has been doing its best to educate business owners on the challenges that a breach, virus, or phishing attack could have on any organization, and it is best summarized by this statistic from the National Cyber Security Alliance, “60 percent of small and mid-sized businesses that are hacked go out of business within six months.”
+While daunting, all this statistic reveals is that any preventative actions taken now, could have dramatic impacts on helping an SMB avoid these kinds of disruptions.
+“It’s always a delicate balance,” states Amie Geary, Director of IT Sales & Operations of NBM, Inc. “We consider it our duty to be honest in regards to the scale and scope of cyberattacks in the modern era, however, there’s so much that businesses can do to protect themselves so that they don’t have to worry about these sorts of nuisances affecting them.”

-3. Have a Data Backup or Data Recovery Plan – In the event of a breach or an outage, it’s extremely useful to have all key data duplicated and stored securely in a remote location.
+- Have a Data Backup or Data Recovery Plan – In a breach or an outage, it’s beneficial to have all key data duplicated and stored securely in a remote location.
 Not only does this thwart less sophisticated cybercriminals who are counting on their target to be underprepared, but it eliminates the downtime that any breach or outage could cause, while employees “get things back up to speed.”

-4. Use a SOC (Security Operations Center) – In the same way that residential homes are supported by a remote security center, with 24/7 monitoring, notification and authority alerting capabilities, your team’s devices should be similarly supported, as well.
-A good SOC will monitor network traffic, endpoints, logs, security events, etc., so that analysts can use this information to identify vulnerabilities and prevent breaches.
+- Use a SOC (Security Operations Center) – In the same way that residential homes are supported by a remote security center, with 24/7 monitoring, notification, and authority alerting capabilities, your team’s devices should be similarly supported, as well.
+A good SOC will monitor network traffic, endpoints, logs, security events, etc. so that analysts can use this information to identify vulnerabilities and prevent breaches.
 When a suspicious activity is detected, your platform should create an alert, indicating further investigation is required.

-5. Mandatory Cybersecurity Trainings for Employees – Unfortunately, “human error” is one of the main causes of most security breaches.
-If a company has not mandated cybersecurity trainings for employees, then undereducated employees can accidentally serve as a hacker’s greatest ally.
+- Mandatory Cybersecurity Training for Employees – Unfortunately, “human error” is one of the main causes of most security breaches.
+If a company has not mandated cybersecurity training for employees, then undereducated employees can accidentally serve as a hacker’s greatest ally.
 These employee trainings do not take very much time to complete and they can be configured to track and confirm employee progress.

 While hackers continue to search for targets, the steps outlined above are immediately actionable and will serve as a solid foundation for the majority of businesses that wish to prepare themselves for the coming trend.